stayallive/alex.bouma.blog/content/posts/2023-08-29-setup-sentry-relay-on-ubuntu-server.md

 ## Configuring Relay

-Now we need to create the configuration file for Relay, this is a YAML file that contains the configuration for Relay.
+We downloaded the binary and made it available globally, now we need to configure Relay so it knows how to connect to Sentry and what to do with the events it receives.

+Start by creating a folder the configuration file, and use `sentry-relay` to generate the `config.yml`.
+This YAML file contains the configuration for Relay and if you need to edit it later you can find it at: `/etc/sentry-relay/config.yml`.

 ```bash
 mkdir -p /etc/sentry-relay